Living In Bucktown; Trendy, Eclectic, Soulful

 This plus the restaurant and art scene make Bucktown one of Chicago’s favorite weekend hangouts.

-Bucktown Real Estate
+Bucktown Real Estate For Sale

-More About Living In Bucktown
+More About Living in Bucktown

 Bucktown is located west of Lincoln Park and immediately north of Wicker Park.
 It sits between North and Fullerton Avenues, and from the Kennedy Expressway (routes 90/94) west to Western Ave.
 This location, while not close to the lake, is a convenient residential area.
 That’s because it’s just a short ride into the city by car or train.
 The best train ton the city is the Blue line El at the corner of N. Milwaukee & N. Damen.
 And finally, you might like to search for homes in the three Bucktown zip codes – 60614, 60622, 60647.